H4CKR3M/CustomNpcs-Scripts/README.md

 ### AudioJ2CK
 Place WAV files in `<.minecraft or SERVER_Root>/customnpcs/assets/customnpcs/sounds/audiojack`

-1. Load script anywhere (npc, block, or player)
+1. Load the script `AudioJ2CK.js` anywhere (npc, block, or player)
-2. Call `Audio.Logout(e);` inside your playerscript logout event.
-3. Call any of the below:
+2. Call any of the below:

 ```js
 Audio.Play("wavFileName");